dynamo/dynamo/README.md

 One common confusion for developers starting with Dynamo (and to certain extent functional programming too) is immutability.

-Elixir data structures are immutable, this means that, if you have a tuple, you can't modify this tuple in place.
+Elixir data structures are immutable.
+If you have a tuple, you can't modify this tuple in place.
 Adding or removing elements will actually return a new tuple:

 ```elixir
 first  = { 1, 2, 3 }